jennielees/full-stack/_posts/2014-08-20-persistence-pays-off.md

 We're going to work through this [SQL Lesson](https://github.com/hackbrightacademy/sql_lesson) to get an idea of how we might use a database in practice to power an app.
 The lesson uses a student database and goes over many of the SQL statements you already encountered.

-Head to [the lesson](https://github.com/hackbrightacademy/sql_lesson) and work through the steps outlined in the README file (which is shown when you visit the GitHub page).
+Head to [the lesson](https://github.com/hackbrightacademy/sql_lesson) and work through the steps outlined in the README file (which is shown when you visit the GitHub page -- it starts with "SQL and Relational Databases").

 You will be thinking about data *modeling* - that is, how to represent some real world data (like students and projects) in a database.